multiplexcuriosus/monkey_robot_codebase/README.md

 <img src="https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/c7b48752-9687-4233-907a-78f788a528e0" width="400">

 2. In the MotionPlanning Panel, tick the tickbox labeled "Approximate IK solutions".
-Without that enabled, we cannot manipulate the end effectors of the robots amrs.
+Without that enabled, we cannot manipulate the end effectors of the robots arms.
 3. Press "CTRL+S" to save the current Rviz config

 ## Modifications of standard kinematics config